-Any proposed tree works that are planned to be carried out on-site must be carried out in accordance with the statutory controls outlined.
+Any proposed tree works that are planned to be carried out on site must be carried out in accordance with the statutory controls outlined.
+Therefore, we recommend that a further check is made with the LPA before any tree works are carried out.